-You will develop specialised knowledge about supporting learners who have a range of abilities (physical, sensory, cognitive, language and/or social) through the conceptualisation of the differentiated curriculum.
-You will investigate and interpret policies, legislation and research that influence classroom practices for particular individual learning needs.
+You will develop specialised knowledge about supporting learners who have a range of abilities (physical, sensory, cognitive, language and/or social) using differentiated curriculum.
+You will investigate and interpret policies, legislation and research that influence classroom practices for individual learning needs.
 You will develop a deep understanding of pedagogies of equity and inclusivity.
-You will analyse and interrogate concepts of gifted and talented, at risk, high support needs, disabilities, impairments, learning difficulties.
-This course includes a 20-day Supervised Professional experience component.
+You will analyse concepts of gifted and talented, at risk, high support needs, disabilities, impairments, learning difficulties.
+This course includes a 25-day Professional Experience component.